 Lady of Shallot is named after one of Alfred Lord Tennyson’s poems.
-It tells the tragic story of Elaine of Astolat, a young noblewoman stranded in a tower up the river from Camelot.
+It tells Elaine of Astolat’s tragic story, a young noblewoman stranded in a tower up the river from Camelot.
 It was bred to commemorate Alfred’s Tennyson’s 200th birth date by the late David Austin, who also loved poetry.

 Lady of Shalott is a prize rose with vibrant, orange-apricot chalice-shaped flowers filled with lovely loose petals, salmon pink and golden-yellow in colour.
 There is a tea rose scent with hints of spiced apple and cloves.
 It grows quickly into an arching, bushy shrub with mid-green foliage.
 Lady of Shallot is highly disease resistant, tolerant of shade and poor soil, and a vigorous grower.
 This rose has won numerous awards in the USA, UK, France and New Zealand for the quality of the rose and the prolific nature of the blooms.
 It can be grown in large pots and is great for cut flowers—the perfect rose.

-The exquisite chalice shape and golden, orange in the flowers catches your eye passing by, and it has a surprising beauty that tends to stop you in your tracks.
-The bright glowing colour fades to a soft blush as the petals fall, so it is still beautiful even as it finishes.<p class="has-drop-cap" value="<amp-fit-text layout="fixed-height" min-font-size="6" max-font-size="72" height="80">
+The exquisite chalice shape bloom in golden orange has a surprising beauty that tends to stop you in your tracks and catches your eye every time one walks past.
+The bright glowing colour fades to a soft blush as the petals fall, so it is still beautiful even as it finishes.

 All content and Images Di Baker 2021 All rights reserved